-EDL was U.S.\$65.5 billion as at 30 June 2014, out of which public external debt amounted to U.S.\$51.1 billion.
+EDL was U.S.\$73.0 billion as of June 2016, out of which public external debt amounted to U.S.\$57.7billion.
 The IMF approved a three year Extended Fund Facility programme for Pakistan on 4 September 2013 for SDR 4.4 billion (U.S.\$6.6 billion).
-During 2013-14, Pakistan's external debt recorded a translational loss of U.S.\$459 million due to cross-currency movement against U.S. dollar.
+During 2015-16, Pakistan's external debt recorded a loss of U.S.\$1.3 billion due to cross-currency movement against U.S. dollar.

 Pakistan has issued bonds in the international capital markets.
-It has four international bonds outstanding: (i) U.S.\$500 million 7.125 per cent due 31 March 2016; (ii) U.S.\$750 million 6.875 per cent due 1 June 2017; (iii) U.S.\$300 million 7.875 per cent due 31 March 2036; (iv) U.S.\$1 billion 7.25 per cent due 2019 and U.S.\$1 billion 8.25 per cent due 2024.
+There are six international bonds outstanding: (i) U.S.\$500 million 8.250 per cent due September 2025, (ii) U.S.\$750 million 6.8 per cent due June 2017, (iii) U.S.\$1,000 million having coupon of 7.250 per cent due in April 2019, (iv) U.S.\$1,000 million Sukuk 6.750 per cent due December 2019, (v) U.S.\$1,000 million 8.3 per cent due April 2024 and (vi) U.S.\$300 million 7.9 per cent due March 2036.

 Public Debt Management.
 The Government has policies in place to help improve macroeconomic stability which will help to meet its repayment obligations on external debt, stabilising the exchange rate and reducing the rollover and refinancing risk associated with domestic debt.
 Additional reliance may be placed on concessional financing from multilateral and bilateral sources.
-The Government has adopted a medium-term-debt management strategy to reduce the costs of borrowing and debt servicing in view of higher domestic interest rates and the need of reliance on short-term domestic lending that has arisen from the lack of available external inflows.
+The Government has adopted a medium-term-debt management strategy to reduce the costs of borrowing and debt servicing in view of the need of reliance on short-term domestic lending that has arisen from the lack of available external inflows.
 In addition to the macro-economic reforms the Government has initiated, which the IMF has supported under the terms of the Extended Fund Facility, Government policy is also to make greater use of the international debt capital markets to raise debt, to increase maturity profiles in Pakistan's domestic wholesale market, to increase distribution channels for government debt instruments to retail investors and to maintain adequate inflows from multilateral and bilateral sources.

-Debt Restructuring
+Debt Restructuring.
 Paris Club.
 In 2001, Pakistan approached the Paris Club to seek debt relief and a rescheduling of its external bilateral debt.
 Pursuant to this, U.S.\$12.7 billion (principal plus accumulated arrears) was restructured so as to provide repayment over 38 years, with a 15 year grace period, at an interest rate at least as favourable as the concessional rates applicable to the original loan.
 Commercial loans were also agreed to be repaid over 23 years, with a five year grace period, at appropriate market rates.
 Bilateral rescheduling agreements were signed with all Paris Club and non-Paris Club creditors.
 Debt servicing of all loans, including rescheduled loans, is being maintained by the Government.